Frequently Asked Questions

 As a scheduled downtime for the cluster approaches more time becomes available for shorter jobs.
 Thus, if you have applications that take a few days or less to run, you will be able to execute more of these types of jobs as a scheduled downtime approaches because applications requiring longer period of times will not be running.
 It’s an excellent time to take advantage of the extra computing cycles that would ordinarily not be available!

-NEW I can't SSH into the cluster.
+I can't SSH into the cluster.
 I'm getting an error message: "No matching cipher found"

 That error means that we have updated our SSH servers to disable weak ciphers, and you are using an older SSH client that cannot support strong ciphers.